Commonwork Organic Farms Ltd began milking cows in 1978

 We farm 550 acres which support 240 cows who produce approximately 1.5 million litres of milk per year.

 Most of the milk is sold to the Organic Milk Suppliers Cooperative (OMSCO).
-Some is sold to small businesses, such as Kappacasein Dairy and Blackwoods Cheese Company both in south London, who use it to make their delicious cheeses.
+Some is sold to small businesses, such as Kappacasein Dairy (in South London) and Blackwoods Cheese Company (who are on site at Bore Place) who use it to make their delicious cheeses.

 The dairy herd consists of 240 cross-bred cows, using 3 breeds, Holstein, Swedish Red and Montebeliarde.
 There are 110 other cows, a mix of heifers and calves which will become milking cows in years to come.
 All male calves are sold to neighbouring farms and reared for beef.